Protecting The Environment

 September 2024 - November 2024: A series of sunflower mosaics and paintings created by talented

 volunteers with the help of local primary school children was installed along the entrance to the station path.
 Each panel has been sponsored by a local business organisation.
 The new display – known as the Sunflower Parade – was launched in November.
-With thanks to funding from the Royal Horticultural Society and Govia Thameslink Railway, we have installed four solar lights along the Station pathway.
-With a hope to improve the public safety and encourage more use of the path under the bridge.
+With thanks to funding from the Royal Horticultural Society and Govia Thameslink Railway, solar lights were installed along the Station pathway to improve the public safety and encourage more use of the path under the bridge.
+Maintenance of the lights is being funded through sponsorship from local businesses and organisations.

 February - May 2025: With funding from the Community Rail Network (CRN), an additional four solar lights were installed along the station path.
 CRN funding also enabled woodland and hedgerow signs to be positioned in the forecourt and on the path respectively, alongside slate tile plaques encouraging passers-by to Help Nature Recover, Plant 4 Pollinators etc. Hundreds of additional plants, shrubs and small trees were moved from Jubilee Gardens to the forecourt and a hoverfly lagoon was provided by the South Downs National Park.
 A stunning bespoke bench sculpted by local chainsaw artist, Simon Groves was installed in the forecourt.
 It depicts the South Downs, Wetland Centre, Castle and Arun River complete with mullets.
 It was funded by donations from Arun District Council, Network Rail, Arundel Town Council, Lyminster and Crossbush Parish Council, the Roseland Group and the Norfolk Estate.

 June 2025: A new painting by local artist Sarah Semplay was installed in the Waiting Room replacing the original loan by Frances Knight.
 The Arundel Railway painting is complemented by a new SDNP display inspired by the Nature in Art initiative.
 A bug castle now nestles among bushes at the forecourt.
-A second sculpted bench by Simon Groves will take pride of place at the front of the station in honour of Railway 200 – the bicentennial celebration of the launch of passenger rail travel.
-To mark the occasion, a Green Welcome to Arundel event is taking place during Great Big Green Week.
-It will bring together rail authorities, municipal government representatives, local employers, the Norfolk Estate and Green Team volunteers to celebrate not only Railway 200, but also the recent transformation of Arundel station.
+A second sculpted bench by Simon Groves takes pride of place at the front of the station in honour of Railway 200 – the bicentennial celebration of the launch of passenger rail travel.
+To mark the occasion, a Green Welcome to Arundel event took place during Great Big Green Week.
+It brought together rail authorities, municipal government representatives, local employers, the Norfolk Estate and Green Team volunteers to celebrate not only Railway 200, but also the recent transformation of Arundel station.
 New banners, designed by Rob Hunter, were installed for the occasion.

 Arundel Station Gateway Project